-Lesson 2: It takes a lifetime to achieve eudaimonia and excellence in out endeavors
+Lesson 2: It takes a lifetime to achieve eudaimonia and excellence in our endeavors.

 According to Aristotle, “happiness is a virtuous activity of the soul”.
-To live with virtue, is to be in arete.
-This Greek word stands for something bigger than just virtue, but rather excellence, or achieving your full potential.
-Virtue can be moral, such a stemperance, or self-control, or intellectual, like wisdom and prudence.
+To live with virtue is to be in arete.
+This Greek word stands for excellence, or achieving your full potential.
+Virtue can be moral, such as temperance or self-control, or intellectual, like wisdom and prudence.
 Moreover, one can only discover this state of being once the mind wanders.
-For that, we must fulfill our physical needs and go beyond the survival mode.
+For that, we must fulfill our physical needs and go beyond survival mode.

-Reasoning has gotten people further in life and contributed to the development of society.
-It is of utmost importance that we do so.
-This is how we discover our virtue and find the balance between too much and too little.
-Aristotle associates eudaimonia and the means to it, arete, to something as simple as eating.
+Our ability to reason has contributed to the development of society.
+Rational thought is how we discover our virtue and find balance between too much and too little.
+Aristotle associates eudaimonia and the means to it, arete, with something as simple as eating.
 Too little or too much of it can affect our health, but a balance between the two can preserve and nurture it.
 The same goes with our virtues: modesty, temper, courage, patience, and so on.

-Moreover, it helps us achieve happiness, which is everyone’s ultimate goal, whether we realize it or not.
+Moreover, arete can help us achieve happiness.
 In fact, all of our goals are subconsciously programmed to end in achieving happiness, and for that, we must find our purpose and fulfill it, therefore satisfying both our physical and spiritual urges.

 And while it takes a lifetime of work to achieve excellence and virtue, or arete, it is everyone’s purpose to do so.
-Whether we like it or not, we’re programmed to strive and look for eudaimonia.
 Unfortunately, not all people achieve it.
 As Aristotle says, “we are what we repeatedly do”.
-Therefore, achieving arete is a work of habit, rather than an occurrence.
-Although it’s tough, everyone must face their own challenges on the path of fulfillment, and there’s no way out.
+Therefore, arete is a habit, rather than an occurrence.
+Although it’s tough, everyone must face their own challenges on the path of fulfillment, and the sooner we accept them, the better.

 Now, let’s start by defining what magnanimous means.
 According to Aristotle, to be magnanimous is to do honorable things and live greatly.
 To become so, one must live in arete, and experience eudaimonia.
 To be magnanimous, one has to have a high opinion about themselves, and know the need of giving back, helping others, being kind and virtuous.